 - The unit in which the overload assignment will be performed shall complete the second block of page 1 and the third block of page 2 of the Internal Overload Form for Exempt Staff Employees, and return the form to the employee’s regular unit.

-- The Vice President of Human Resources, or designee, shall sign the form, providing all criteria have been met, and forward the form to the dean of the college.
+The HR Compensation Director, or designee, shall sign the form, providing all criteria have been met, and forward the form to the college or area requesting the overload assignment.

-Note: A non-exempt staff employee on an overload basis in excess of 40 hours in a specific week will be paid one and one-half the normal hourly rate or by the fee schedule, whichever is greater.
+Note: A non-exempt employee is not eligible for an exempt staff overload assignment.
+If a non-exempt employee teaches a class for academic credit and works in excess of 40 hours in a specific week, then the employee will be paid one and one-half the normal hourly rate or by the fee schedule, whichever is greater.

 - No hourly rate compensation shall exceed the amount arrived at by dividing the employee’s basic annual salary by 2080.